belledon/singularity_tutorial/README.md

 1. When you are modifying a container, you must treat it as a computer independent of your host
 2. When you are executing programs via the container you must treat it as an application in your host

 Don't worry if that doesn't make sense.
-Hopefully by going through the paces these principles will become more comfortable
+Hopefully, by going through the paces, these principles will become more comfortable

 ## Your first container